 Body Surf: He's possessed Mortanius, Janos, and has likely used other vessels when needed.

-Breaking Speech: Gives a good one to Kain at the end of Blood Omen 2.
+Breaking Speech: Gives a good one to Kain at the end of Blood Omen 2, ridiculing him as a man that got far more power than he ever should have and still couldn't be satisfied with it and endlessly craved more while destroying everything touched, hence why everyone around Kain kept betraying him.
 Even though Kain follows with a Shut Up, Hannibal!, it's not a particularly convincing one, and the player is left thinking that Kain was trying to avoid facing the fact that his enemy was right.

-I Have Many Names: Though he's nice enough to share one with Turel, who also goes by "Hash'ak'gik".
+I Have Many Names: Hash'ak'gik, the Hylden Lord, the Sarafan Lord, the Hylden General, the Unspoken.
+Though he's nice enough to share one with Turel, who also goes by "Hash'ak'gik".

 Knight Templar: The war between the Ancients and the Hylden was started by the former, and only because the Hylden refused to submit to the Elder God's control.
 Hash is entirely justified in wanting to wipe the vampires out and free his people.
 He could be an outright Hero Antagonist except that, much like Kain, he has no regard for any humans caught up in his plans.